abilasharumugam13/L7_Informatics_Assignment/README.md

-# iceCreamParlour
+# 22I472_Abilash A-L7 InformaticsIntern Assignment-->Application:iceCreamParlour

 # 📄 Documentation of the Code :
 ## Overview
 This project is a simple database management system for an ice cream parlour.
-It uses SQLite to manage data about seasonal flavours, ingredients, customer suggestions, allergens, and a shopping cart.
+It uses "SQLite" to manage data about seasonal flavours, ingredients, customer suggestions, allergens, and a shopping cart.
 The system is divided into three main parts: database setup (iceCream.py), user interactions (user.py), and management operations (manage.py).

-## Files
+## Files and their Features
 ## iceCream.py
 This script sets up the initial database structure and populates it with some initial data.

 ### Key Components:
 Database Connection:

-Establishes a connection to the SQLite database named iceCreamParlour.db.
+Establishes a connection to the SQLite database named---> iceCreamParlour.db.
 Creates a cursor object for executing SQL commands.
 ### Table Creation: